Skip to main content

 BEGIN TRANSACTION ISOLATION LEVEL REPEATABLE READ;

--- grade publishing statements here
+-- payout reconciliation statements here

 COMMIT;